Strong Coupling Theory of Magic-Angle Graphene: A Pedagogical Introduction: Skyrmions and superconductivity

 Let us note the following.
 Although the $z$ variables are gapped inside the superconducting phases, $\langle z \rangle = 0$, this does not necessarily imply the absence of pseudospin order which is described instead by the order parameter $\langle \bn \rangle = \langle z^\dagger \bsigma z \rangle$.
 In fact, we do not expect the skyrmion condensation to destroy the pseudospin order since a skyrmion with finite size only alters the spin in a finite region of space.
 Within the CP${}^1$ theory, this can be understood as follows.
-The skyrmion creation operator can be identified with the operator which creates a $2\pi$ flux of the $a$ field which corresponds to a monopole operator.
+The skyrmion creation operator can be identified with the operator which creates a $2\pi$ magnetic flux of the $a$ field; such an operator is called a monopole operator.
 To obtained a finite energy excitation, such $2\pi$ flux has to be associated with a vortex in both $z_1$ and $z_2$ where the phase of each rotates by $2\pi$ at infinity.
-The proliferation of such vortices disordered the phases of both $z_1$ and $z_2$ leading to $\langle z_{1,2} \rangle = 0$, but not the phase of $z_i^* z_j$ for $i,j = 1,2$.
+The proliferation of such vortices disorders the phases of both $z_1$ and $z_2$ leading to $\langle z_{1,2} \rangle = 0$, but not the phase of $z_i^* z_j$ for $i,j = 1,2$.
 Thus, the superconductor obtained by skyrmion condensation is compatible with a finite pseudospin order $\langle \bn \rangle \neq 0$.